Stellantis issues second Jeep fire recall, tells owners to park away from structures

 Is your vehicle a part of this recall?

-More than 16,000 vehicles are affected by this Ford power steering recall.
-To do a Ford recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool.
+This VW door handle recall affects nearly 100,000 ID.4 EVs.
+To do a VW recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool.

-The following models are affected by the latest round:
+The following models are affected in this round:

 Recall summary